Critiquing Labor “Heroes”: Bob Hawke, Jack Lang and Kevin Rudd + Why Reformists Can't Be Trusted

 Jack Lang was, well, to put it kindly, a bit of a racist.
 Actually, to say he was a “bit” of a racist is a severe understatement.
 He was an avid supporter of the White Australia Policy (Immigration Restriction Bill 1901), and continued to show his support for this bill, even when doing so was politically taboo (in the 70s, when the Whitlam government all but tore it to pieces).
 I mean, come on, an entire chapter of his autobiography (“I Remember” by Jack Lang) is called “White Australia Saved Australia”.
 Get real.

-shittest australian of all time “The greatest Australian of all time”.
+“The greatest Australian of all time”.
 If Jack Lang is the “greatest Australian” of all time, then I think we should all reconsider this whole “Australia” thing.
 Source: Youtube/Friendlyjordies

 Jack Lang should not be defended.
 His smug, smirking face shouldn't even adorn the t-shirts of nonethewiser Jordan Shanks viewers.
 It's honestly disgusting how much revisionist history Laborites eat up about Lang.
 They're only further proving that Labor was the party of White Australia.
 Between the draconian anti-refugee policies and the Jack Lang worship, I'm starting to think that Labor never stopped being the party of White Australia.